 Program completion normally requires 9 months.
-The Program is divided into 9 monthly academic periods (modules) comprised of 8 months of classroom and laboratory instruction, which are delivered in a hybrid format, and one externship period.
-In the hybrid format, courses include in-person (residential) and distance education (on-line) components.
+The Program is divided into 9 monthly academic periods (modules) comprised of 8 months of classroom and laboratory instruction and one externship period.
+Classroom and laboratory instruction may be delivered residentially or via distance education (i.e., online).